23 Types of Frogs in Florida

 The Carpenter Frog (Lithobates virgatipes) is a medium-sized frog with a moderate population in Florida.
 These frogs are most common in the United States in the coastal plains of the Atlantic Ocean.

-The body of these types of frogs in Florida is brown overall, and there are yellow stripes on both sides of their back.
+The body of these frogs in Florida is brown overall, with yellow stripes on both sides of their back.
 This makes it very easy to recognize them.

-They have a short tail colored grey on the top and either white or yellow on the underside.
-In addition, they have a pouch in the back of their throats that, when expanded, has the appearance of a ball.
+They have a short tail colored grey on the top and white or yellow on the underside.
+In addition, they have a pouch in the back of their throats that, when expanded, resembles a ball.

 Leave a Reply